-- The company submits its tax returns before the end of April of each year, as sanctioned by the Corporate Tax Law no. 91 of 2005 and - tax expenses are annually paid based on the company results.
+- The company submits its tax returns before the end of April of each year, as sanctioned by the Corporate Tax Law no. 91 of 2005 and tax expenses are annually paid based on the company results. - The company received tax form no. (19) for years 2012-2016 and appealed the form within legal timeline, the authority accepted the appeal and currently preparing for re-inspection by the related tax authority.